DolbyIO/rts-uikit-ios/README.md

 ## Installation

 This UIKit package uses Swift Packages.
-You can add this package site URL as dependencies to your app.
-Detail can be find [here](https://developer.apple.com/documentation/xcode/swift-packages)
+You can add this package site URL as a dependency in your app.
+Details can be found [here](https://developer.apple.com/documentation/xcode/swift-packages)

 > **_Info:_** The main branch is constantly under active development.
 Get a tagged branch for a stable release.